-There are four (4) selectable loop frequency settings (normally in the range of 20 to 100 kilohertz) for the detector.
+There are four (4) selectable loop frequency settings (normally in the range of 20 to 100 kilohertz) for each channel.
 The actual loop operating frequency is a function of the loop / lead-in network and the components of the loop oscillator circuit.
 Adjacent loops connected to different detectors may crosstalk and require changing of the operating frequency of one of the loop circuits.
 If crosstalk is a problem, select another loop frequency for stable operation.
-The four frequency selections are controlled with two DIP switches (labeled 1 and 2) on the front panel mounted six-position DIP switch module.
+The four frequency selections are controlled with two DIP switches (labeled 1 and 2) on each of the two front panel mounted six-position DIP switch modules.

-NOTE: The detector must be RESET after changing the frequency setting.
+NOTE: The detector channel must be RESET after changing the frequency setting.